pocha/hashag/README.md

 ### Using the app

 1. You need to have a twitter & angellist (angel.co) account to be able to use the app.
-Register at both places.
-Create a temp startup in your angellist account.
+If you do not have an angel.co account, you can use - test+account@stalkninja.com test123.
+To hook a startup, use the domain - cottonslate.com .

-2. Go to http://blooming-frost-6120.herokuapp.com/ , authenticate with your twitter & then angellist.
-Get your startup id from your domain (mine is stalkninja.com).
+2. Go to http://hashag.com , authenticate with your twitter & then angellist.

 3. Now go to twitter & tweet from your account with '#ag' in it.
 Come back to the app, hit on 'Check & publish my tweets to angellist'.
-The app would fetch the tweets &  would publish it on your startup profile.
+The app would check for your tweets with hashtag #ag & publish the latest tweet to your startup profile.
+AngelList only allows 10 updates a day & they override all the updates to show only the latest for the day.

-P.S. - it seems getting an angellist account & creating your own startup is a pain.
-Drop me a mail at pocha(at)stalkninja(dot)com & I would share my credentials with you.

 ### Changes needed

-1. Now, I just wrote the code to check the last tweet of the user with #ag .
+1. ~~Now, I just wrote the code to check the last tweet of the user with #ag .
 Fetching again would repeat the tweet.
 This is wrong.
 The tweets have an id (something like a timestamp) & you can search the tweet with 'since_id' - http://rubydoc.info/gems/twitter/Twitter/Client/Search .
 Basically everytime the code checks for tweets, it should record the latest id of the tweet in 'since_id' field in database so that next time, the code would only check from that 'since_id'.
-The code is in 'app/controller_tweets_controller.rb'
+The code is in 'app/controller_tweets_controller.rb'~~ Done

-2. Once point 1 is done, this fetching & publishing needs to be automated.
-This can be done using a rake task.
+2. ~~Once point 1 is done, this fetching & publishing needs to be automated.
+This can be done using a rake task.~~ Done

 3. We need to give a nice UI for it to be usable by general audience.
 Bootstrap css framework from twitter would be awesome to use.
 This is lowest in priority though.